proteanplanet/Ridgepack/cases/README.md

 # Ridgepack Cases

-This directory is designed for cases that use the core MATLAB libraries of Ridgepack for specific analysis and research papers.
+This directory is for cases that use the core MATLAB libraries of Ridgepack for specific analysis and research papers.
 All MATLAB scripts within case directories use functions within the adjacent library directory.
 Those functions are documented separately from the scripts that use them in